nithin-seenivasan/247-recruiting-ranking-history-scraper/README.md

 Note that since S3 bucket names are globally unique, this will need to be changed for any other bucket.

-## Stage Three: Cleanup and Optimization
+## Stage Three: Cleanup, Normalization, and Optimization
 After the first two stages, there should be three directories of data:
 - `/recruit-lists` contains one file per year containing all recruits from that year
 - `/recruit-ranking-histories` contains subdirectories for each year storing an individual JSON file per recruit capturing ranking changes